Most Smith School professors utilize Canvas (also known as ELMS-Canvas); through Canvas students can:

-- Receive class announcements
+- Receive class announcements and assignments

 - Submit coursework

 - Communicate with professors and classmates

 Canvas is available at http://www.elms.umd.edu.
 Students can log into Canvas with their Directory ID and password.
 Canvas help can be obtained through the University of Maryland Division of Information Technology at 301-405-1500 or or by emailing firstname.lastname@example.org.
 It is highly encouraged that students bookmark the Canvas website.